jtaylor-eng/interpreter/README.md

 At the top level of this core_interpreter packages there is:
  - interpreter.py: main method for executing interpreter. takes the command line args for the program_file and input_data
  - config.py: Stores global variables (the tokenizer and input data).
-The globals are initialized to None here, but set to the proper values in the main method of interpreter.py
+The globals are initialized to None here, but set to the proper values in the main method of interpreter.py.
+Also in this file is a global function which ensures the current token is allowed according to the BNF. titled assert_proper_token
  - productions: subpackage containing the production rule classes (OOP approach to interpreter)
  - tokenizer: subpackage containing tokenizer code and test cases
  - __init__.py, __pycache__: needed so python can properly treat directory as package